TooTallNate/ref-struct/README.md

 You can build up a Struct "type" incrementally (useful when interacting with a parser) using the `defineProperty()` function.
-But as soon as you _create_ an instance of the struct type, then no more properties may be added.
+But as soon as you _create_ an instance of the struct type, then the struct type is finalized, and no more properties may be added to it.

 ``` js
 var ref = require('ref')